Is Attention always needed? A Case Study on Language Identification from Speech: Abstract

 \section{Abstract}

-Language Identification (LID), a recommended initial step to Automatic Speech Recognition (ASR), is used to detect a spoken language from audio specimens.
-In state-of-the-art systems capable of multilingual speech processing, however, users have to explicitly set one or more languages before using them.
-LID, therefore, plays a very important role in situations where ASR based systems cannot parse the uttered language in multilingual contexts causing failure in speech recognition.
-We propose an attention based convolutional recurrent neural network (\textit{CRNN with Attention}) that works on Mel-frequency Cepstral Coefficient (MFCC) features of audio specimens.
-Additionally, we reproduce some state-of-the-art approaches, namely \textit{Convolutional Neural Network} (\textit{CNN}) and \textit{Convolutional Recurrent Neural Network} (\textit{CRNN}), and compare them to our proposed method.
-We performed extensive evaluation on thirteen different Indian languages and our model achieves classification accuracy over 98\%.
-Our LID model is robust to noise and provides 91.2\% accuracy in a noisy scenario.
-The proposed model is easily extensible to new languages.
+Language Identification (LID) is a crucial preliminary process in the field of Automatic Speech Recognition (ASR) that involves the identification of a spoken language from audio samples.
+Contemporary systems that can process speech in multiple languages require users to expressly designate one or more languages prior to utilization.
+The LID task assumes a significant role in scenarios where ASR systems are unable to comprehend the spoken language in multilingual settings, leading to unsuccessful speech recognition outcomes.
+The present study introduces convolutional recurrent neural network (CRNN) based LID, designed to operate on the Mel-frequency Cepstral Coefficient (MFCC) characteristics of audio samples.
+Furthermore, we replicate certain state-of-the-art methodologies, specifically the Convolutional Neural Network (CNN) and Attention-based Convolutional Recurrent Neural Network (CRNN with attention), and conduct a comparative analysis with our CRNN-based approach.
+We conducted comprehensive evaluations on thirteen distinct Indian languages and our model resulted in over 98\% classification accuracy.
+The LID model exhibits high-performance levels ranging from 97\% to 100\% for languages that are linguistically similar.
+The proposed LID model exhibits a high degree of extensibility to additional languages and demonstrates a strong resistance to noise, achieving 91.2\% accuracy in a noisy setting when applied to a European Language (EU) dataset.

-\begin{highlights} \item The proposed method uses Convolutional Neural Network (CNN), Convolutional Recurrent Neural Network (CRNN), and attention based CRNN for the task of Spoken Language Identification. \item Our proposed architecture provides state-of-the-art performance in languages that belong to the same language family as well as in noisy scenarios. \end{highlights}